-What is Push Marketing?
+What is push marketing?

 Push Marketing Strategy

-Suzie’s marketing company — specializing in local businesses — is ready for its big debut.
-But these local businesses have no idea Suzie’s company exists.
+Suzie’s marketing company is ready for its big debut.
+But the local businesses she's trying to work with have no idea her company exists.
 This is a job for push marketing.

 Pull Marketing Strategy

-Pull marketing channels are exactly what he needs.
-To pull his target market, Luis starts a blog on his app’s website, runs specialized and high-traffic social media campaigns, and focuses on differentiating his brand.
+Pull marketing channels are exactly what Luis needs to achieve this.
+To pull his target market, Luis starts a blog on his website, runs specialized and high-traffic social media campaigns, and focuses on differentiating his brand from his competitors.

 To amp up his pull marketing strategy, Luis focuses on SEO for his online marketing to make his system discoverable to his target market.
-Google reviews, and word-of-mouth reviews on sites like Yelp, are his best friends throughout his campaign.
+Google reviews, and word-of-mouth reviews on sites like Yelp are his best friends throughout his campaign.

 Since Luis has already developed a following from his app’s debut, he can focus on credibility and reliability rather than marketing to make the next sale.
 After a while, this will pull customers to his business.
 Pull marketing strategies generally take longer than push marketing to drive results, but this strategy ensures long-term customers and growth.